Victoria-Cimpu/Wayfinder_Group17/README.md

 Create a library wayfinder with ease of use and accessibility in mind.

 Team:
 Victoria Cimpu,
-Tuna Bolukbasi
+Tuna Bolukbasi,
-Maxime Le Sage
+Maxime Le Sage,
+Jessica Nguyen